Porges/ways-to-play/src/games/pigeon-lottery/index.md

 As a game of chance and not a lottery, the “new” game was legal under Nevada laws.[@SilvioPetricciani p.
-26] According to several sources the game was introduced by Warren Nelson (1913–1994) who had learned it in Butte, Montana.[@SilvioPetricciani p.
-26] Warren describes in his own words how the game was lifted from the Chinese:[@AlwaysBetOnTheButcher p.
+26] According to several sources the game was introduced by Warren Nelson (1913–1994) who had learned it in Butte, Montana, upon the request of Francis Lyden.[@SilvioPetricciani p.
+26] Warren describes in his own words how the game was lifted from the Chinese:[@AlwaysBetOnTheButcher
+p.
 30]

 > Keno, which was originally a Chinese game, was well known throughout the West.
 > Everywhere you’d go, Chinese could be found running illegal keno games.
 Some